 And when I began trading full-time, for so long I thought that trading for a living entailed milking the market for profits every month, so that I could take my crazy spending habits to the next level.

 It actually took me a while to step back and realize that this situation wasn’t going to work as I envisioned it.
 It made sense on paper, and also in the minds of the people trying to sell you a magic system that doesn’t fail.
 But in reality, you don’t control the market, so even though you do everything right, some months you’re just not going to bring in profits.

 Actually, quite the opposite: you’ll bring in losses.

 It took time before I realized this.
 But thankfully I did.
 And consequently, I’ve changed how I approach my personal finances.

 Today, I’m much better off financially than I was just a few years ago.
-I must say, I’ve become quite of an expert at managing my money, so much so that:
+I must say, and I do this with a lot of humility, I’ve become quite of an expert at managing my money, so much so that:

 - I’ve been able to compound some of my trading profits and now I have two pretty decent sized trading accounts.

 - I have money locked up in fixed-deposits and savings accounts.

 - I’ve paid off several small debts that I had and I’m now completely debt-free.